MarcoGorelli/pandoc_resume/markdown/resume.md

   * Debugging and maintaining PySpark data engineering pipeline, finding+fixing numerous inconsistencies in the process and thus improving reliability
   * Writing anomaly detection module which saved data to MongoDB, thus providing project's end-users with actionable insights

-* Wearable application: coworker had written Python ML model, which co-worker had implemented in C++.
+* Wearable application: co-worker had written Python ML model, which another co-worker had implemented in C++.
 However, I was told that it did not work reliably once deployed.
 Hence, I:
   * Debugged the Python and C++ code, fixing numerous inconsistencies which I then wrote a test-suite for
   * Re-defined evaluation metric, aligning model accuracy with real-world accuracy (previously the evaluation metric gave overly optimistic results)